 - Price: free

-- Google Tag Manager for WordPress – best for musicians and users who want to experiment with the container code placement.
+- GTM4WP – best for users who want to track interactions with embedded media.